-Register to provide testimony on zoom or via a toll-free phone number here.
+To register and testify virtually: You can register to provide testimony on zoom or via a toll-free phone number here.
 Once you register, you will receive a zoom link to sign on when the hearing starts.
 This must be done at least 30 minutes before the hearing starts.

-How to join:

-On the day of the hearing, you will join the webinar as an attendee (with your camera and microphone off).
+How to join: On the day of the hearing, you will join the webinar as an attendee (with your camera and microphone off).
 When it is time for you to deliver your testimony, you will be "promoted" by the committee staff who are running the Zoom to a panelist.
 As a panelist, you will have the ability to turn on your camera and microphone so that you can deliver your testimony.